benjamindean/atom-modx-revolution/README.md

 - `php`*
 - Some server environment (MySQL, Apache2, etc)

 \* Both should be available in your PATH.
+*date.timezone* must be set in php.ini.

 **How To**